hm-lang/core/proposals/README.md

 closing operator `#)#` as long as it is indented from the symbols which started the multiline comment), although this is not recommended.
-To qualify as a multiline comment (either to open or close the comment), nothing else is allowed on the line before or after (besides spaces), otherwise an error is thrown.
+To qualify as a multiline comment (either to open or close the comment), nothing else is allowed on the line before or after (besides spaces), otherwise a compiler error is thrown.
 All characters on all lines in between the multiline comment symbols (e.g., `#(#` to `#)#`) are ignored.

 Note that `#@` is an end-of-line comment reserved for the compiler, so if you use